 article from The Journal News (Gannett), Westchester, NY 3/21/00

-Photo of me in my "KISS Room," Scarsdale, NY
+Photo of me in my old "KISS Room," Scarsdale, NY

 Thanks again and please click HOME below to find all of the merchandise available on this site!